-FMT_LIM.2/Loader Limited availability - Loader

-FMT_LIM.2.1/Loader The TSF shall be designed in a manner that limits its availability so that in conjunction with "Limited capabilities (FMT_LIM.1)" the following policy is enforced: The TSF prevents deploying the Loader functionality.
+FMT_LIM.2/Loader Limited availability - Loader Hierarchical to: No other components.
+FMT_LIM.2.1/Loader The TSF shall be designed in a manner that limits its availability so that in conjunction with "Limited capabilities (FMT_LIM.1)".

 Dependencies: FMT_LIM.1 Limited capabilities.